ucsd-cse131-s18/ucsd-cse131-s18.github.io/written2/index.md

 not-a-boolean error would result.
 It was critical that the new temporary variables were inserted precisely where they were.

 Answer the questions below.
-For this problem, assume that CSE applies only when the same operator expression appears more than once in a function body, and only to operator expressions that have booleans, numbers, and identifiers as operands.
+For this problem, assume that common subexpression elimination (CSE) applies only when the same operator expression appears more than once in a function body, and only to operator expressions that have booleans, numbers, and identifiers as operands.

 - Are there principled changes to the language we could make that would make it easier to not change the program's behavior with this optimization?
 Hint: